scraggo/comparing-javascript-test-runners/README.md

 | Jest                 | 844         | 4343          | 5187  | 16.2% |
 | mocha-parallel-tests | 37          | 111           | 148   | 25.0% |

-Mocha has the lowest ratio of open to closed issues, making it the most successfully maintained library.
+🥇Mocha has the lowest ratio of open to closed issues, making it the most successfully maintained library.
 It's stability surely correlates with its longevity (and vice versa.)

-AVA is 2nd place.
+🥈AVA is 2nd place.
 This is quite impressive given its small team.

-Jest is 3rd place.
+🥉Jest is 3rd place.
 This comes as no surprise given that it has the most issues to deal with.

 `mocha-parallel-tests` has the fewest number of total issues by far but the highest ratio.
 It doesn't have a significant financial backing like the other frameworks do.